hazelflax/hazelflax/hzf.md

 ## Example: Ultimate conservationist

 Suppose you want to maximize the probability that there is no last agent.
 (I.e. utility is 1 if there is no last agent, 0 otherwise.)
-First define a mapping from integers to policies and to universes.
+First define a mapping from positive integers to policies and to universes.
 For a given k, run the first k universes for at most k steps on each of the first k policies.

 For a given policy, adding up the priors on universes that haven't returned `Nothing` (plus the priors on the remaining universes that weren’t run) gives an upper-bound on its corresponding EU.